bsc-wdc/jupyter-extension/docs/source/pycompss_jupyter_kernel/start_stop.rst

 also cause the kernel to start the worker processes.

 .. warning::
-    Do not start the PyCOMPSs runtime if it is already running, this may cause some problems.
+    Do not start the PyCOMPSs runtime if it is already running.
+This may cause some problems.

 Stopping the runtime